Native Account Abstraction with EOF

 The validation section of a Smart Contract Account code needs to have full access to the majority of transaction details in order to be able to make an informed decision about either accepting or rejecting the transaction.

-A small subset of this data is available with the existing opcodes, however creating an opcode for every transaction parameter is not feasible.
+A small subset of this data is available with the existing opcodes, like CALLER (0x33)

 Backwards Compatibility